uclahs-soragnilab/hslci_pipeline/README.md

 ## Step 6: Filtering using XGBoost
 Step 6 assesses all of the organoid mass tracks yielded from steps 1-5 and identifies if these tracks originate from an in-focus organoid or from an object that should be exlcuded from the analysis (out-of-focus organoids, debris, etc).
 This part requires R (we recommend Rstudio to easily run the R Markdown format) and the user must change the path to the data in line 28.
 Supporting functions required for analysis are stored under the "step6_files" directory.
 The training data for the machine learning is also stored in that directory.
 If desired, sample data is provided in the "/step6_files/sample_aggregated_unfiltered_data" directory as an example.
 The output of this script will be a text file that lists each of the TrackIDs corresponding to a tracked object followed by a binary decision that the track is valid (1) or invalid (0) for analysis.
+This process usually takes less than 1 minute total.

 Update the filepath in line 28 to contain the appropriate file paths for the data source (an unfiltered list of all of the organoid mass tracks ..._unfiltered_agg_mass_tracks.csv).

 To use the script:
 Run each code block of code sequentially in RStudio.

+# System Requirements
+This software is built to be OS-independent.
+It has been successfully utilized on the following operating systems:
+- MacOS Monterey 12.5 (Chip: Apple M1 Ultra)
+- Linux 5.13.19-2-MANJARO (Architecture: x86-64)

+The Python code has been tested on 3.10.5 and 3.8.9.
+The R code has been run on versions 4.2.1 and 4.1.1.

+Required non-standard hardware: None

+Python package requirements: Listed in "requirements.sh" R package requirements (software has been tested on the following versions):
+- plyr v1.8.7 or v1.8.6
+- dplyr v1.0.9
+- rpart v4.1.16/1.1-15
+- mlr3verse v0.2.5
+- mlr3 v0.14.0 or v0.13.2
+- pROC v1.18.0
+- precrec v0.12.9
+- xgboost v1.5.2.1 or v1.6.0.1
+- mlr3viz v0.5.7 or v 0.5.10

+# Installation Guide
+Unzip archive or pull from GitHub to the local machine.
+The installation process should take less than 1 minute.
+No additional installation is required if the system requirements are met.

+# Reproduction Instructions
+Reproduction of the results requires the full input datasets and is run in accordance with the instructions provided above.
+Recreation of individual plots shown in the figures may require additional software (Prism 9) or additional scripts (R) that can be obtained upon reasonable request from the authors.